Demographics of Houston: Religion

 According to the Pew Research Center and D Magazine, Houston and its metropolitan area are the third-most religious and Christian area by percentage of population in the United States, and second in Texas behind the Dallas–Fort Worth metroplex.

 Historically, the city of Houston has been a center of Protestantism, being part of the culturally conservative and evangelical Bible Belt.
 Other Christian groups including Eastern and Oriental Orthodox Christianity, and non-Christian religions did not grow for much of the city's history because immigration was predominantly from Western Europe, which at the time was dominated by Western Christianity and favored by the quotas in federal immigration law.
-The immigration and nationality act of 1965 removed the quotas, allowing for the growth of other religions.
+The Immigration and Nationality Act of 1965 removed the quotas, allowing for the growth of other religions.

 In the same study by the Pew Research Center, an estimated 20% of Houston-area residents claimed no religious affiliation, compared to about 23% nationwide.
-Houston-area residents identifying with other religions (including Judaism, Buddhism, Islam, and Hinduism) collectively made up about 7% of the religious and spiritual population.
+Houston-area residents identifying with other religions (including Islam, Judaism, Buddhism, and Hinduism) collectively made up about 7% of the religious and spiritual population.